jybsuper/jybsuper.github.io/_posts/2025-06-21-langgraph_rollout.md

 ### Architectural Vision: Separation of Concerns

-After evaluating these requirements, I realized we needed to fundamentally rethink our approach.
-The core insight was that VeRL excels at model serving and actor weight updates, while agent orchestration could be delegated to specialized tools already available in the ecosystem.
+After carefully evaluating these requirements against our architectural constraints, I realized we needed to fundamentally rethink our approach.
+The core insight was a clear separation of concerns: VeRL's rollout excels at efficient hardware management for model serving and actor weight updates, while specialized frameworks like LangGraph are already optimized for complex agent orchestration.

-This insight led to a more sustainable architecture: let VeRL focus on its RL infrastructure strengths while specialized frameworks like LangGraph handle the complex orchestration logic.
-This clean separation benefits both VeRL maintainers and users, enabling more advanced agent research through familiar frameworks without complicating VeRL's codebase.
+This insight led to a more sustainable and scalable architecture: allow VeRL to focus exclusively on its RL infrastructure strengths while delegating the complex orchestration logic to specialized frameworks like LangGraph.
+This clean separation benefits both VeRL maintainers and users — enabling more advanced agent research through battle-tested orchestration frameworks without unnecessarily complicating VeRL's codebase.

 ## LangGraph Integration: Bridging Production and Training